ItotiaHarrison/Bot-Battlr/README.md

 ## Setup

-After cloning down the project:
+After unbundling the project:

-1. Run `npm install` in your terminal
+1. Run `npm install` in your terminal.
-2. Run `npm start`: This will open both your React page on port `6002` and your backend on port `6001`.
+2. Run `npm run server`.
+This will run your backend on port `8002`.
+3. Run `npm start`.
+This will run your React app on port `8000`.

+Make sure to open [http://localhost:8002/bots](http://localhost:8002/bots) in the browser to verify that your backend is working before you proceed!

 ## Endpoints

-The base URL for your backend is: `http://localhost:6001`
+The base URL for your backend is: `http://localhost:8002`

 These are the endpoints you might need: